aravindpa/firefox-dev/README.md

 Edition, we have a convenient script.
 It looks up information about the latest release, checks to see if you already have the latest source, and downloads the tarball if you don't.
-It also updates the version and release numbers in the spec file, and adds an entry to the spec file's changelog section.
-You will be prompted for your name and email, to add to the changelog, so enter those before you walk away and let the script download things.
+It also updates the version and release numbers in the spec file, and adds an entry to the spec file's change log section.
+You will be prompted for your name and email, to add to the change log, so enter those before you walk away and let the script download things.
 Mozilla releases updates (almost) daily, so always run this script to make sure you have the very latest source code.